Last updated on January 27th, 2025 at 08:33 am

 Calories Burned Per Minute = METs x 3.5 x (your body weight in kilograms) / 200

-METs are metabolic equivalents, which measure the energy expenditure of an activity compared to resting.
+METs are metabolic equivalents that measure an activity’s energy expenditure compared to resting.
 Here are the METs for some common types of yoga:

-To use the formula, you’ll need to know your body weight in kilograms.
+You’ll need to know your body weight in kilograms to use the formula.
 To convert your weight from pounds to kilograms, divide your weight by 2.205.

 Example Calculation